learn-data-science/data-science-reading/presentation_tips.md

 - Plan to present for **one hour**, this will allow for about 15 minutes Q&A during and after the talk
 - It's good to have some extra, expendable material in case time runs short
 - Check out [Bruce's blog post](http://blog.kaggle.com/2017/08/09/learn-data-science-from-kaggle-competition-meetups/) of presentation tips
     - One tweak on what it says in that blog post.
 It says don't try to explain a complicated topic in two minutes.
 But what we have found is that attendees like it when you pick one specific topic that comes up in a competition (what does AUC mean? what is transposed convolution?) and spend a bit of time to explain it from scratch, for someone who's never heard of it before.
 - Here's a list of [winning solutions](https://www.kaggle.com/sudalairajkumar/winning-solutions-of-kaggle-competitions).
 Not sure how complete it is, but if your competition is there, it will be a big help
 - Use a big font where possible--much of the audience is far from the screen
+- Google Slides works really well
+    - you can update right up to the last minute or after the presentation
+    - everyone will have access to your latest updates

 ## The day before